top of page

 • USB-A port, suitable for peripherals that do not support the PD protocol.

-• Energy efficiency class VI.
+• Class VI energy efficiency.
 The charging adapter can be left plugged into the outlet.

 CUKTECH 100W 2C1A